Styles of Dining Tables

 Additionally, modern designs allow for funkier frame shapes.
 Whilst some possess the traditional four legs, many are increasingly crafted from a central column, a smart minimalist option if you’re after a compact and uncluttered appearance.
 Chrome can also be sculpted into striking curves for a chic silhouette, as seen in the Giovanni Circular Glass Table.

 There’s no doubt contemporary styling has introduced a range of innovative shapes that offer enhanced practicality.
 Small circular and square dining tables are ideal for kitchens with limited space.
 The compact nature of square designs makes them perfect for two for people, nestled in a corner or against a wall.
-Circular models like the Ambrose are great if unexpected guests turn up, as their versatile shape makes them more accommodating with the number of people you can squeeze around them.
+Circular models like the Arden are great if unexpected guests turn up, as their versatile shape makes them more accommodating with the number of people you can squeeze around them.
 Their softer round shape also projects a more casual and welcoming feel.

 Check out three of our favourite contemporary designs below: